 - Submit all materials electronically via the online application here: https://apply.grad.wisc.edu/.
 After you submit your application, all application updates and status changes are reported through your MyUW portal at http://my.wisc.edu.
 It is extremely important that you check your MyUW portal as frequently as possible.
 Here you will find an application check list, as well as any communication from the Graduate School and the Chemical and Biological Engineering Department.
 You will first need to activate your NetID by visiting the NetID Account Activation site at https://www.mynetid.wisc.edu/activate.
 You will need to enter your 10 digit UW-Madison campus ID number and your date of birth to complete the NetID activation process.
 Your campus ID number was provided in the confirmation email when you originally applied.
 It is the 10-digit number starting with 9.
 (Please also see the Requirement for Admission section above).A complete application includes:

 - $6 international document processing fee for international students

-- Statement of purpose, an unofficial transcript and resume
+- Statement of purpose, an unofficial transcript (in English for international students), and resume

 - 3 letters of recommendation